xiopt/Tachidesk-Sorayomi/README.md

 ---

+> **Note**: This is a fork of the original [Tachidesk-Sorayomi](https://github.com/Suwayomi/Tachidesk-Sorayomi) app with additional features and enhancements.

 ## Is this application usable?
 Should I test it?

 Here is a list of current features for interaction with Sorayomi:

+### Original Features
 - Managing installed Extensions.
 - Interaction with your library.
 - Browsing installed sources.
 - Viewing manga and chapters.
 - Reading, downloading, and managing chapters.
 - Viewing chapter updates

+### Fork Enhancements
+- **On Deck Page**: Track and display manga with ongoing reading progress
+- **Enhanced Reader**:
+  - Improved continuous reading experience
+  - Reliable progress tracking (even when exiting quickly)
+  - Better page navigation between chapters
+- **Stability Improvements**: Fixed various bugs in chapter tracking and UI

 **Note:** Keep in mind that Sorayomi and Suwayomi-Server are alpha software, so it can have issues.
 See [Support and help](#support-and-help) if it happens.